harshdoshi05/To-Do-List/README.md

 # To-Do-List
-To-Do List using HTML, CSS and Javascript
+To-Do List made using HTML, CSS and Javascript.